adam-herrala-bricker/aika/API_GUIDE.md

 Used to log users in.

 Checks the provided password against the stored hash.
-Creates a new active session in the database and returns a bearer token for authenticating requests.
+Creates a new `ActiveSession` instance in the database and returns a bearer token for authenticating requests.

 #### Parameters:
 - `username`